Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data: Experiment

 \textbf{Dataset and Model:} We evaluated Momentum Tracking using three 10-class image classification tasks: FashionMNIST \citep{xiao2017/online}, SVHN \citep{betzer2011reading}, and CIFAR-10 \citep{Krizhevsky09learningmultiple}.
 Following the previous work \citep{niwa2020edge}, we distributed the data to nodes such that each node was given data of randomly selected $k$ classes.
 When $k=10$, the data distributions held by each node can be regarded as statistically homogeneous.
 When $k<10$, the data distributions are regarded as statistically heterogeneous.
 We evaluated the comparison methods by setting $k$ to $\{ 4,6,8,10 \}$ and changing data heterogeneity.
 Note that a smaller $k$ indicates that the data distributions are more heterogeneous.
 For the neural network architecture, we used LeNet \citep{lecun1998gradientbased} with group normalization \citep{wu2018group} in Sec. \ref{sec:results}.
 In Sec. \ref{sec:architecture}, we present more detailed evaluation by varying the neural network architecture (e.g., VGG-11 \citep{simonyanZ2014very} and ResNet-34 \citep{he2016deep}).
 For each comparison method, we used $10 \%$ of the training data for validation and individually tuned the step size.
 For DSGDm, QG-DSGDm, DecentLaM, and Momentum Tracking, we set $\beta$ to $0.9$.
 All experiments were repeated using three different seed values, and we report their averages.
 More detailed hyperparameter settings are presented in Sec \ref{sec:hyperparameter}.

-\textbf{Network Topology and Implementation:} In Secs. \ref{sec:results} and \ref{sec:architecture}, we present the results of setting the underlying network topology to a ring consisting of eight nodes (i.e., $N=8$).
+\textbf{Network Topology and Implementation:} Communication efficiency is one of the most important factors in decentralized learning and is determined by the maximum degree of the underlying network topology \citep{neglia2019role,wang2019matcha,ying2021exponential}.
+Thus, following these prior works, we present the results of setting the underlying network topology to a ring consisting of eight nodes (i.e., $N=8$) in Secs. \ref{sec:results} and \ref{sec:architecture}.
 In Sec. \ref{sec:network}, we present more detailed evaluation by varying the network topology.
 All comparison methods were implemented using PyTorch and run on eight GPUs (NVIDIA RTX 3090).